 Antetokounmpo, Bucks return with 119-112 win over Celtics

 LAKE BUENA VISTA, Fla.
-(WEAU) - Giannis Antetokounmpo converted a tiebreaking three-point play with 1:28 left on an overturned call that kept him in the game and helped the Milwaukee Bucks beat the Boston Celtics 119-112 on Friday night.
+(AP) -- Giannis Antetokounmpo converted a tiebreaking three-point play with 1:28 left on an overturned call that kept him in the game and helped the Milwaukee Bucks beat the Boston Celtics 119-112 on Friday night.

 Copyright 2020 WEAU.
 All rights reserved.